-In particular, for muon and tau lepton production the respective thresholds are $E_\nu^{\mu ,thr}\simeq10.9$~GeV and $E_\nu^{\tau ,thr}\simeq3.09$~TeV; and there is no threshold for the final electron.
+In particular, for muon and tau lepton production, the respective thresholds are $E_\nu^{\mu ,thr}\simeq10.9$~GeV and $E_\nu^{\tau ,thr}\simeq3.09$~TeV.
+There is no neutrino energy threshold for the elastic scattering off an electron.
 Similarly, at the energy of

-resonant exchange of $W$-boson can occur in electron anti-neutrino scattering on atomic electron.
-For this Glashow resonance~\cite{Glashow:1960zz,Garcia:2020jwr} energies $\bar\nu_e$-$e$ interaction dominates over $\bar\nu_e$-nucleus one.
-This PeV-energy effect will be implemented in a future NuWro update.
+resonant exchange of the $W$-boson can occur in electron antineutrino scattering off an atomic electron.
+For this characteristic Glashow resonance~\cite{Glashow:1960zz,Garcia:2020jwr} energy, the $\bar\nu_e$-$e$ interaction dominates over the $\bar\nu_e$-nucleus one.
+We plan to add this PeV-energy effect in a future NuWro update.